CI/CD Jobs

 | Variables |

-Defines the variables when the pipeline runs, in JSON format, as follows: Copy
+Defines the variables when the pipeline runs, in JSON format, as shown in the following example: Copy

 |